pyushkevich/crashs/README.md

 ```

 We recommend adding the line above that sets the `CRASHS_DATA` environment variable to your `.bashrc`, `.bash_profile` or `.zshrc` file, depending on what shell you use.
 Alternatively, you can invoke CRASHS below with the `-C` switch to provide the path to the templates and models directory.

+## Inputs to CRASHS
+The main input to the package is the ASHS output folder.
+Before running CRASHS, you will need to run ASHS on your MRI scans using one of the atlases for which a CRASHS template is available.

+CRASHS offers different templates for different ASHS versions.
+Currently, the following templates are provided:

+* **ashs_pmc_t1**: Template for the T1-weighted MRI version of ASHS [T1-ASHS](https://doi.org/10.1002/hbm.24607) using the [ASHS-PMC-T1 atlas](https://www.nitrc.org/frs/?group_id=370).
+We recommend using the **2023 ASHS-PMC-T1 atlas with the white matter label**.
+However, you can also provide segmentations created using the original ASHS-PMC-T1 atlas and the white matter label will be added to the existing segmentation automatically, using [nnUNet](https://github.com/MIC-DKFZ/nnUNet).

+* **ashs_pmc_alveus**: Template for the high-resolution oblique coronal T2-weighted MRI version of [ASHS](https://doi.org/10.1002/hbm.22627).
+This template should be used with the **ASHS PMC** atlas.
+The white matter label will be added to the existing segmentation and extended synthetically over the alveus/fimbria, as described in our [ADNI 20th anniversary paper](https://doi.org/10.1002/alz.14161).

 ## Running CRASHS on a sample dataset (Docker)